Tucker Carlson: Guns

-Carlson has opposed gun control and the assault weapons ban.
+Carlson supports the right to keep and bear arms.
+He has opposed gun control and the assault weapons ban.
 He has debated several Democrats on gun control.
-In 2015 he said Australian gun laws were "insane" and "childish".
-In March 2018 he criticized Donald Trump for comments supporting gun control after the Stoneman Douglas High School shooting.
-In a 2019 interview Carlson said he owns a AR-15 style rifle and said "all my guns are working-class guns".
+In 2015, he said Australian gun laws were "insane" and "childish".
+In March 2018, he criticized Donald Trump for comments supporting gun control after the Stoneman Douglas High School shooting.
+In a 2019 interview, Carlson said he owns an AR-15 style rifle and said "all my guns are working-class guns".
 He has a concealed carry permit in the District of Columbia.

 Carlson aired segments defending Kyle Rittenhouse, a 17-year-old who shot three protesters, killing two, in August 2020 in confrontations during unrest after a police shooting in Kenosha, Wisconsin.
-At trial Rittenhouse was found not guilty on all charges.
+At trial, Rittenhouse pled self defense, and was found not guilty on all charges.